offthedial/site/src/pages/idtga/_details.md

 ---
 changelog:
-  - Signup page has been updated (see details below)
+  - Signup page has been updated (see details above)
   - Other pages have been updated as well, and some are still in the process of updating.

 ---